-SchoolTutoring Academy’s tutoring programs for Syracuse students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Syracuse, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum in Syracuse follows the guidelines of the rigorous college and career ready expectations put forth by the Common Core Standards.
 This curriculum focuses on the five dimensions of teaching and learning: standards-based curriculum, instructional capacity building, quality instruction, interventions and supports, and finally assessments that curriculum goals have been met.
 There is also a special focus on the individual needs of each student, which are met by faculty and staff members that are highly committed to providing a top-notch education.
 Programs exist that focus on areas of student interest and allow them the opportunity to establish a foundation that will help them achieve their future goals.

 We currently cover the following Syracuse-area school district: The Syracuse City School District.